david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 ## <a name="using-sample-application"></a> Using OpenVINO: Sample Applications

 Sample applications are provided to get you working in your OpenVINO environment.
 This section will guide you through a simplified OpenVINO workflow using those sample applications.
-You will convert a model using the model optimizer then use a sample application to run inference and see the results.
+You will convert a model using the Model Optimizer then use a sample application to run inference and see the results.

 Each of the included samples is a separate application, but there is a common behavior and common components needed to use each of them.